+In Memory of Chris Bulmer

+who died in the

+VALLEY PARADE

+Football Ground Fire

-In Memory of Charles Bulmer who died at VALLEY PARADE 11 May 1985 The Dads, Lads and Leaders of 1st Burley in Wharfedale FOSTER PACK
+11 May 1985

+The Dads, Lads and Leaders of

+1st Burley in Wharfedale

+FOSTER PACK

 Brian Philip Fitch

 Died 6 October 1984 aged 41

+Who led many Easter Expeditions

+To Hag Dyke

+In Loving Memory

+James Raw

-In Loving Memory James Raw Otley P.C.
-Venture Unit 3-8-81-21-10-99
+Otley P.C.
+Venture Unit

+3-8-81 - 21-10-99

+who died in a coach crash

-DEDICATED TO THE MEMORY OF SOME FORTY ALLIED AIRMEN WHO GAVE THEIR LIVES AROUND HAG DYKE 1940 - 1948 Per adua ad astra
+DEDICATED TO THE MEMORY OF SOME FORTY ALLIED AIRMEN WHO GAVE THEIR LIVES AROUND HAG DYKE 1940-1948 Per Ardua ad Astra

+Remembering

+Alf Jennings

-Remembering Alf Jennings 1928 - 2009 Chief Warden of Hag Dyke from 1961 Who built this Chapel interior in 1954 And then laboured many years to Further improve the main building For future generations of Scouts.
+1928 - 2009

+Chief Warden of Hag Dyke from 1961

+Who built this chapel interior in 1954

+And then laboured many years to

+Further improve the main building

+For future generations of Scouts.

 'A labour of love indeed'